portabletext/portabletext/README.md

 #### level

-Level is used to express visual nesting and hiearchical structures between blocks in the array.
+Level is used to express visual nesting and hierarchical structures between blocks in the array.

 ### span